 I recommend this book to people who love to give “food gifts” and for people who love baking – with a twist.
 Desserts in jars is a fabulous “feel good” book that will have you baking (and giving) desserts in jars in no time.

 I LOVE cake balls (and actually have developed my own recipe for “brownie balls” – search my blog) and this book is filled with delicious recipes!

 Most recipes for “cake balls” that I have seen are from the cake mix and canned frosting creations – but not these.
-These have a homemade flavor that you just can’t beat…
+These have a homemade flavor that you just can not beat…

 The beginning of the book “Baking and Creating Fabulous Cake Balls” (page 12) is essential reading to those who want to know more about how to make foolproof cake balls.
 Tips and tricks included are ingredients, equipment, techniques and other “lessons” that are a must read.
 I found it very interesting.